 The exact cause of polymyositis is not known.
 It most often happens in people ages 31 to 60.
 It rarely occurs in people younger than 18.
 Experts think that polymyositis may be related to or triggered by a virus or an autoimmune reaction.
 An autoimmune reaction is when the body attacks its own tissues.
-In some cases, a medication may lead to an allergic response that causes muscle irritation and damage.
-But in most cases, health care providers aren’t able to find the exact cause of the condition.
+In some cases, a medicine may lead to an allergic response that causes muscle irritation and damage.
+But in most cases, healthcare providers aren’t able to find the exact cause of the condition.

 What are the symptoms of polymyositis?

 The condition affects muscles all over the body, and can impair more than the ability to run, walk, or lift objects.
 It can also affect the muscles that allow you to eat and breathe.
 The muscles that are closest to the center of the body tend to be affected the most often.
 These are known as proximal muscles.

 - Muscle weakness, particularly in the abdomen, shoulders, upper arms, and hips

 - Joint pain and stiffness

 - Irregular heart rhythms, if the heart muscle becomes inflamed

 Polymyositis can make it hard to do everyday things.
 You may notice trouble walking up a flight of stairs, lifting up your arms, or getting out of your chair.
 As inflammation gets worse around the body, pain and weakness may affect the ankles, wrists, and lower arm area.

 Weight loss and poor nutrition may become a problem if muscle weakness leads to trouble eating and swallowing.